RobBowman/robbowman.github.io/_posts/2025-08-30-securing-wcf-from-azure.md

 </system.web>
 ```

 I think the ability to configure authentication and authorisation so simply is quite neat.
-This is saying I'll let you in only if you provide credentails fo the giving domain user.
+This is saying, "I'll let you in only if you provide credentails for the given domain user".

 ##### Client Configuration